an-ahmad/mlops/readme.md

-to execute code run these commands]
+to execute code run these commands in order

+pip install -r requirements.txt

 dvc repro